mgoadric/cardstock/docs/source/recycle/actions.rst

 ----------------

 Teams can be created at any time during the game, and can be created in the initialization section of the game.
-The following code will make four teams, one for each player, in a four-person game.
-Players are indexed starting at 0.
+If there is no team declaration, the default will be for every player to be on their own team.
+The following code will do the same, make four teams, one for each player, in a four-person game.
+Players are indexed starting at 1.

 .. code-block:: racket
   :linenos:

-  (create teams (0) (1) (2) (3))
+  (create teams (1) (2) (3) (4))

-To add more than one player to a team, write a comma-separated list with each team member.
+To add more than one player to a team, use a comma-separated list with each team member.
 This code will create two teams in a four-person game, where team members are seated opposite each other.

 .. code-block:: racket
   :linenos:

-  (create teams (0, 2) (1, 3))
+  (create teams (1, 3) (2, 4))

 ..
 InitializeAction